General questions on DMPs

 Where can a DMP be published?

-• Zenodo is an agnostic research archive (operated by CERN) which allows you to share all sorts of research outputs including data managment plans.
+- Zenodo is an agnostic research archive (operated by CERN) which allows you to share all sorts of research outputs including data management plans.
 Zenodo also allows versioning and will create a unique DOI for your DMP versions.

 Who will evaluate my DMP?